ivaneye/obsidian-files-cooker/README.md

 ## Features

+- Add Search-Results-Command,can deal with search results directly---**New in v1.7.8**
 - Add Multi-File to target Canvas --- **New in v1.7.0**
 - Add text to target Canvas---**New in v1.7.6**
 - Add Dataview Task to target Canvas---**New in v1.7.7**